HeadBodyScript/gravestone-dungeons.github.io/README.md

 - [x] Fix mana regen
 - [x] Fix arcane = mana regen
 - [x] Thunder/lightning spell only hits once per new target
+- [ ] Spell hurts all players, except caster

 ### COMPANION
-- [ ] companions can be summoned by anyone, 1 at the time
+- [x] companions can be summoned by anyone, 1 at the time
+- [ ] companions teleport only to the caster
+- [ ] companions are added to the team of the caster

 ### INIT PLAYER
 - [x] Ysembert talks to everyone on the server + it spawns multiple times in an area